 The admin system monitors the age of the authenticator.

 When the authenticator has reached 30 days of service, the admin terminates it.

+Deploy deletion routines:

+The system automatically flags the expiring authenticator for secure deletion.

+Secure deletion procedures are executed to ensure that all records, keys, and related data of the authenticator are irreversibly destroyed.

+The deletion process adheres to industry standards for secure data erasure, ensuring no recovery is possible.

+The admin verifies the successful execution of the deletion routines before the authenticator is considered fully terminated.

 B. Admin bind new authenticator before existing authenticator expires: